zamazan4ik/awesome-pgo/article/article.md

 Also, you can create an issue or open a discussion at https://github.com/zamazan4ik/awesome-pgo, if you want to contribute PGO results or discuss something publicly.
 Just be careful about possible NDA violations and similar stuff.

+## License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+However, images (if any) are kindly taken from the Internet without checking the license question properly because I don't care much ;)

 TODO: article meme ideas

 * meme about Nier androids and "Are they PGO optimized?"